tolgakurt/app-settings/viper/README.md

 In windows playback device configuration, leave `Disable all enhancements` unchecked.

-Install and Viper4Windows in administrator mode.
+Install and run in administrator mode.

 Make sure that the output device is enabled in `Configurator`.